Growth-Kinetics/diffmem_sample_memory/memories/contexts/the_story_of_the_door.md

     ↳ **Physicality (Utterson's observation):** Described as "pale and dwarfish," with a "husky, whispering and somewhat broken voice."
 He gives a strong "impression of deformity without any nameable malformation."
 Utterson finds him "hardly human," possibly "troglodytic," and feels he has "Satan’s signature upon a face."
 This confirms the universal, inexplicable revulsion he inspires.
 *   **[Narrator] Mr. Richard Enfield:**
     ↳ **Role:** Primary witness who collared Hyde and negotiated the payment.
-    ↳ **Philosophy:** Avoids asking questions about strange matters ("the more it looks like Queer Street, the less I ask").
+    ↳ **Philosophy:** Initially avoids asking questions ("the more it looks like Queer Street, the less I ask"), but later learns that the door is a back way to Dr. Jekyll's house.
+    ↳ **Later Action:** Witnesses the "Incident at the Window" with Utterson, where they see Jekyll's face transform with terror.
 *   **[Observer] The Doctor ("Sawbones"):**
     ↳ **Role:** Attended to the trampled child.
     ↳ **Reaction:** Despite a typically unemotional disposition, he turned "sick and white with the desire to kill" Hyde upon seeing him.